- The Motor Vehicle Information Scheme came into effect on 1 July 2022.

 The ACCC has broad oversight and enforces the scheme.

 Our objectives are to:

 - ensure data providers, such as motor vehicle manufacturers, understand their obligations

 - monitor the implementation of and compliance with the scheme

 - educate and provide guidance to industry stakeholders and data providers

 - work collaboratively with the Scheme Adviser to increase awareness and educate businesses.

-Subscribe to the Small Business Information Network (SBIN) for updates about the ACCC’s role and function in the scheme.
+Subscribe to the Small Business Information Network (SBIN) for updates about the Motor Vehicle Information Scheme.